 Flying with Santa

-I wish you all a Merry Christmas or Happy Whatever You Celebrate and for 2012, I share my secret to being a happy person–I associate with happy people!
-Honestly, it is that simple–
+Flying with Santa: I wish you all a Merry Christmas or Happy Whatever You Celebrate.
+I share my secret to being a happy person–I associate with happy people!
+Honestly, it is that simple.

 Back in 1982 during my first year of clowning I did birthday parties, taught clowning at ———— Community College, and invented a balloon pump which I sold through clown magazine ads.
 I earned enough to get flight tickets to visit my son — in Dallas and then to Seattle to spend Christmas with my son —, his wife — and their children ——- and ——-.